-- If you are found a second time on OFO managed land without a permit, you will be served a Trespass Notice and your details passed to the NZ Police. - Exceptions: OFO and authorised Forest Security Contractors may issue a Trespass Notice immediately, if the person requested to produce a permit is dumping rubbish, poaching, using threatening language or behaviour or has been identified by video or camera images or by a credible person as having been on OFO managed land within the last 24 months without a valid permit.
+- If you are found a second time on OFO managed land without a permit, you will be served a Trespass Notice and your details passed to the NZ Police. - Exceptions: OFO and authorised Forest Security Contractors may issue a Trespass Notice immediately, if the person requested to produce a permit is dumping rubbish, unpermitted hunting and carriage of firearms, using threatening language or behaviour or has been identified by video or camera images or by a credible person as having been on OFO managed land within the last 24 months without a valid permit.